Best Things To See And Do In Paris In March

 Big Ferris wheel at Place de la Concorde| ©Quim Esteban Osta

-If you visit Paris with children you must visit La Grande Roue in Paris.
+If you visit Paris with children you have to visit La Grande Roue in Paris.
 Built in 1900 for the millennium celebrations, for years it had the title of the "biggest Ferris wheel in the world".
 Today, it is considered the largest moving Ferris wheel as it is assembled and disassembled every year during the winter festivities in Paris.

 La Grande Roue stands 70 meters high and from the highest point it is possible to see all of Paris.
 Want to experience it on another level?
 Ride the Ferris wheel during sunset.